Use the Standard Syntax for More Advanced Searches

 • Cluster Views

-• Custodian Views
+• Custodian or Group Views

 • Export Views